abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 30: January 31, 2018

+Today's Progress: Continued intermediate FCC algorithm challenges.

+Thoughts: Feel like I've hit a real wall.
+Still cannot make progress on the Smallest Common challenge - looking through different solutions, none of them make sense the entire way through that I can understand how they were solved. :( Skipped ahead to work on other challenges.

+Link to work: n/a

+### Day 29: January 30, 2018

+Today's Progress: Continued intermediate FCC algorithm challenges.

+Thoughts: Spend an hour trying to get the prime factors approach to work for the Smallest Common challenge.
+No success.

+Link to work: n/a

 ### Day 28: January 29, 2018

 **Today's Progress**: Continued intermediate FCC algorithm challenges.